 - Development of rural quality and patient safety measures

 - Implementation of quality and patient safety initiatives in rural environments

 - Article of the Year, Public Health Systems Research, AcademyHealth, 2009

 - Robert Wood Johnson Foundation Investigator Award in Health Policy Research, 2002

-- First recipient of the Distinguished Researcher Award from the National Rural Health Association, 1992
+- Distinguished Researcher Award, National Rural Health Association, 1992

 - Ph.D.
 Health Policy, Heller School, Brandeis University, 1983

 Dr. Coburn is the founding director of the Maine Rural Health Research Center in the Muskie School of Public Service, University of Southern Maine.
 He has served as the Principal Investigator for rural health services and policy research studies funded by federal, private foundation, and state agencies, including the Agency for Healthcare Research and Quality, the Health Resources and Services Administration’s Office of Rural Health Policy, and the Robert Wood Johnson Foundation, among others.
 Since 1999, Dr. Coburn has served as a Co-Principal Investigator of the Multi-Center National Evaluation of the Medicare Rural Hospital Flexibility Program (1999-2003) and the Flex Monitoring Team (2003-13).

 Dr. Coburn has presented Congressional testimony and conducted briefings on rural health policy topics and has served on various federal and national bodies, including the Institute of Medicine’s Committee on the Future of Rural Health Care and the Health Services Research Study Section for the Agency for Healthcare Research and Quality.
 Since 1993, Dr. Coburn has served on the Rural Policy Research Institute’s (RUPRI) Health Panel.